Embassy of the Netherlands in North Macedonia

 Civica Mobilitas is a Swiss Agency for Development and Cooperation project that is implemented by NIRAS from Denmar, the Macedonian Center for International Cooperation (MCIC) and the Swedish Institute for Public Administration (SIPU)

 French Embassy to Skopje

-The Association of Journalists of Macedonia and the French Embassy in Skopje on 06.08.2017 signed a cooperation agreement by which the embassy will financially support the preparation of the analysis of the decision of the court case Selmani and others against the Republic of Macedonia by the European Court of Human Rights.
+The Association of Journalists of Macedonia and the French Embassy in Skopje on 06.08.2017 signed a cooperation agreement by which the embassy will financially support the preparation of the analysis of the decision of the court case Selmani and others against the Republic of North Macedonia by the European Court of Human Rights.
 After the preparation of this analysis a seminar will be held on “Implementing the decision of the ECHR and implementing positive jurisprudence in Macedonia”, organized by the Association of Journalists of Macedonia.
 The aim of this cooperation is to create a platform for judges and journalists, where they can get acquainted with the rule of law of the ECHR through the specific verdict.
 The seminar is expected to improve the cooperation between the journalists and judges and to improve the transparency, accountability and mutual trust.